nyilmaz1/Sleeping-Habits-of-Couples/README.md

 # Sleeping-Habits-of-Couples
 (Dataset by fivethirtyeight)
 I analyzed the sleeping habits of couples.
 In the dataset I used in my analysis, respondents answer questions like 'how often do you sleep in separate beds?' and 'What are the reasons that you sleep in separate beds?'
-Some other variables, such as age, income and region is included in the dataset
+Some other variables, such as age, income and region are included in the dataset

 ### Main insights: